dhruv-m-patel/ts-npm-package-boilerplate/readme.md

 # ts-npm-package-boilerplate

-A boilerplate node-package for writing reusable package for services
+A boilerplate to build npm package with typescript